Kalita Wave Dripper

 You can get the Kalita Wave Dripper in our shop on Senefelder Straße or in our online shop.

 You can find coffee in many delicious varieties right here in the online shop, as well.
-We recommend buying it as a whole bean and only grind it fresh just before brewing.
+We recommend buying your specialty coffee as a whole bean and only grind it fresh just before brewing.
 However, if you don’t have a coffee grinder, you can order one with the right grind for this brewing method.

 This is what you will need